-In life it’s always hard to deal with the people you don’t exactly hit it off with, but there’s an even more difficult test: living without the people you love.
+In life, it’s always hard to deal with the people you don’t exactly hit it off with.
+However, there’s an even more difficult test: living without the people you love.

-Parents, partners, friends…they step off the train of your life leaving an empty space that’s hard to cope with.
-But the important thing is that you learn to overcome this loss.
+Parents, partners, friends…They step off the train of your life leaving an empty space that’s hard to cope with.
+However, the important thing is that you learn to overcome this loss.

-The suffering you experience when someone important to you gets off your train can manifest as problems with emotional dependency or serious issues with love and loneliness.
+The suffering you experience when someone important to you gets off your train can manifest as problems with emotional dependence or serious issues with love and loneliness.

 Although it’s only a metaphor, you have to learn to accept the fact that people will get on and off your train.
 You’re the only one who stays on it for the duration of the ride.

-But why is it such a struggle to accept the painful reality that people will depart from your train?
-You don’t know when they’ll go because it’s out of your control, and yet you still foolishly want to be in control of everything and everyone around you.
+It’s because you don’t know when they’ll go because it’s out of your control, and yet we often still foolishly want to be in control of everything and everyone around you.

 We should also mention that you must learn to accept things.
 Accept your life the way that it is.
 Accept others with their good and bad qualities.
 Above all, accept that you can’t control anything in your life except for your own path.